-New test for tuberculosis could improve treatment, prevent deaths in Southern AfricaNovember 20th, 2012 in Diseases, Conditions, Syndromes /
+New test for tuberculosis could improve treatment, prevent deaths in Southern AfricaNovember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new rapid test for tuberculosis (TB) could substantially and cost-effectively reduce TB deaths and improve treatment in southern Africa—a region where both HIV and tuberculosis are common—according to a new study by Harvard School of Public researchers.